 The decisions reserved for the Board of Trustees are budget approval and the school Admissions policy.
 Appointment of staff is delegated to the Headteacher, excluding management team appointments.
 The day to day running of the school is delegated to the Headteacher.
-Please see the document Delegation of Headteacher responsibilities which is available from the school office on request.
+Further information is available in the scheme of delegation.